orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

 polarimetry handles symmetric matrices, only the relevant elements are stored, so that the images representing them have a minimal number of bands.
-For instance, the coherency matrix size is 3x3 in the monostatic case, and 4x4 in the bistatic case : it will thus be stored in a 6-band or a 10-band complex image (the diagonal and the upper elements of the matrix).
+For instance, the coherency matrix size is 3x3 in the monostatic case, and 4x4 in the bistatic case: it will thus be stored in a 6-band or a 10-band complex image (the diagonal and the upper elements of the matrix).

-The Sinclair matrix is a special case : it is always represented as 3 or 4 one-band complex images (for mono- or bistatic case).
+The Sinclair matrix is a special case: it is always represented as 3 or 4 one-band complex images (for mono- or bistatic case).

 There are 13 available conversions, each one being related to the